 Founder and Chief Executive Officer

 Dr. Aronson is a board certified general pediatrician and pediatric infectious diseases specialist, and has been a practicing adoption medicine specialist for the past 12 years.
 She is a Clinical Assistant Professor of Pediatrics at the Weill Medical College of Cornell University, and the director of International Pediatric Health Services (IPH), which she opened in 2000.
 Since founding WWO in 1997, Dr. Aronson has visited orphanages in Asia, Africa, Eastern Europe, Russia, and Latin America.
-Dr. Aronson and her partner Diana have three children: Hilary, (adopted domestically), Desalegn, (adopted from Ethiopia) and Ben, (adopted from Vietnam).
+Dr. Aronson has two children: Desalegn, (adopted from Ethiopia) and Ben, (adopted from Vietnam).
 See full Bio.

-Kristy Aichroth is the Accounting Manager at WWO.
 Prior to coming to WWO, Kristy worked for eight years as a Fund Accountant and Manager at a hedge fund based in New York City.
 In this role, she handled all daily management including investor relations.
 She also has numerous years in the public accounting field.
 Kristy earned her BS in Business and Economics with a major in Accounting from Lehigh University.
-She currently lives in Springfield with her husband and daughter.
+She currently lives in Springfield with her husband and two daughters.

 Liliana has a broad professional background in the nonprofit sector.
 Most recently she worked at the United Way, where she was responsible for managing their corporate relationships, leading communication efforts, and establishing their Young Professionals volunteer group.
 Prior to that, Liliana instructed intermediate level English in Toulouse, France.
 Since 2008 she has been a VITA (Volunteer Income Tax Assistance) volunteer, assisting local low-income families file their taxes.
 Liliana has a B.A. degree in Communications from Rutgers University and is currently pursuing an MBA at NYU’s Stern School of Business.
 She is a long-time resident of Kearny, NJ.